 The Interactive Tax Assistant answers general tax law questions, including helping to determine if a type of income is taxable or if someone is eligible to claim certain credits and deductions.
 With changes to income and other life events for many, tax credits and deductions can mean more money in a taxpayer's pocket.
-This tool can help the ABLE account owner or tax preparer maximize all credits and deductions they qualify for.
+This tool can help the ABLE account owner or tax preparer maximize all credits and deductions for which they qualify.